GoogleChromeLabs/pwacompat/README.md

 [![Build Status](https://travis-ci.org/GoogleChromeLabs/pwacompat.svg?branch=master)](https://travis-ci.org/GoogleChromeLabs/pwacompat)

-PWACompat is a library that brings the [Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) to non-compliant browsers.
+PWACompat is a library that brings the [Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) to non-compliant browsers for better [Progressive Web Apps](https://en.wikipedia.org/wiki/Progressive_Web_Apps).
-If you've created a `manifest.webmanifest` but want to have wide support everywhere else, look no further 👍
+If you've created a `manifest.webmanifest` but want to have wide support everywhere else—through legacy HTML tags for icons and theming—look no further 👍

-Just include this script (or bundle/serve it yourself) in your page-
+Just include this script (or bundle/serve it yourself) in your page:

 ```html
 <link rel="manifest" href="manifest.webmanifest" />